I was recently listening to a leadership podcast by Andy Stanley, from North Point Community Church.

 Are we doing this because we’ve always done it this way or are we doing it because it is a good use of our time and resources?

-For example, Let’s say your church has put on a variety show for several years and the planning team tracks attendance data and realizes that the attendance isn’t what it once was.
+For example, Let’s say your church has put on a variety show for several years.
+The planning team tracks attendance data and realizes that the attendance isn’t what it once was.

 This might be a perfect time to evaluate continuing this event or determining if the event needs to be changed or improved to attract attendees.